omairakapasha/Avatar-Talk/README.md

 - 6: Teeth on lip (F, V)
 - 7: Teeth visible (Th, S, Z)

-For production use, integrate proper phoneme extraction tools like Rhubarb Lip Sync.
+The sprite frames are automatically selected based on the viseme index during speech.

 ## Troubleshooting

 ### TTS Not Working
+- Verify RESEMBLE_API_KEY is set correctly in backend/.env
-- Ensure you have sufficient disk space for model downloads
+- Ensure you have created a voice in your Resemble.ai account
-- Check if CUDA is available for GPU acceleration
+- Check backend logs for Resemble.ai API errors
-- Try using the fallback TTS model
+- Verify voice UUID and project UUID are configured correctly

 ### RAG Not Finding Documents
-- Verify OPENAI_API_KEY is set correctly
+- Verify GEMINI_API_KEY or OPENAI_API_KEY is set correctly
-- Check that documents are in supported formats (PDF, TXT)
+- Check that documents are in supported formats (PDF, TXT, DOCX)
 - Ensure ChromaDB directory has write permissions

 ### WebSocket Connection Issues
-- Check CORS settings in backend
+- Check CORS settings in backend configuration
 - Verify WebSocket URL in frontend configuration
 - Check firewall settings
+- Ensure backend is running on port 8000

 ## License